microsoft/weblogic-on-azure/javaee/README.md

    * Click 'OK'
 * Specify the Admin username to be postgres.
 * Specify the Password to be Secret123! (do not forget the exclamation point).
-* Hit 'Review+create' then 'Create'.
+* Hit 'Review+create', then 'Create'.
 It will take a moment for the database to deploy and be ready for use.
 * In the portal, go to 'All resources'.
 Enter `<your suffix>` into the filter box and press enter.
 * Find and click on weblogic-cafe-db-`<your suffix>`.
 * Under Settings, open the connection security panel.